Skip to content

 Click Actions to open the Server Actions Menu.
 The following actions are available:

 • Install Server: Installs the latest script on your server.
+Re-image the server to restore a consistent state.

-• Start Server: Activates the server.
+• Start Server: Activates the server (bring the server online).

-• Stop Server: Deactivates the server
+• Stop Server: Deactivates the server Take the server offline.

 • OS Cycle: Shuts down the server using the operating system's mechanisms.